falcosecurity/libs/test/vm/README.md

 Status: **Under development, experimental**

+We have developed this framework with the sole intention of providing a convenient and efficient solution for `localhost` testing.
+It serves a unique purpose that is distinct from our official CI tests or the CI-powered kernel driver artifact build mechanisms.
+The choice of technology was based on the need for a widely adopted framework that can function effectively on different developer machines.
+Our aim is to cater to developers who desire to test with various compiler versions across a reasonable kernel grid without having to dedicate excessive hours to testing.
+Additionally, we understand their preference to conveniently conduct these tests on the same development box.
+As a result, these considerations have guided the setup of our `localhost` testing infrastructure.
+If you are considering adopting a CI-powered testing approach, we would like to encourage you to explore the projects' setup designed specifically for that purpose.

 ## Running VM-based Driver Functionality Tests on `localhost`

 ### System Requirements (Host OS)

 It is strongly advised to follow the installation instructions in the official documentation and to run official smoke-tests for every dependency.
 See [Support Matrix](#support-matrix) for supported host and guest OS / VM specifications.

+> If this is your first time using VirtualBox on your machine, you may encounter some minor challenges during the installation process.
+We recommend following troubleshooting guides or tutorials available on the internet.
+Additionally, we provide a target called `vm-dependency-check` to assist in confirming the installation and checking other dependencies.

 - [Docker](https://www.docker.com/products/docker-desktop/) >= 20.10.9
 	- Configure docker to run as non-root user